LostKobrakai/Tut/PageTypes.md

 ## Finish up.

 Now you've seen that – while it's not that complicated – there's actually quite a bit to setup required.
 That's the reason why I do not recommended to use this in a holy grail fashion, but rather if you really need.
-It doesn't make sense to create those classes for types of data you don't need often enought throughout a whole site.
+It doesn't make sense to create those classes for types of data you don't need often enought throughout your whole site.